LuGroupUMN/ICL_Linear_Systems/README.md

 - In-context operator learning for linear systems obtained via Galerkin discretizations of the linear elliptic PDE.

-Typically, we numerically evaluate the ICL capabilities of **linear transformers** from two aspects:
+In each example, we numerically evaluate the ICL capabilities of **linear transformers** from two aspects:

 - In-domain generalization.
 - out-of-domain (OOD) generalization